IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

-* On December 1, 2024, **Joe Biden pardoned his son Hunter Biden** — an unusually broad 10-year retroactive sweep (Jan 1, 2014 — Dec 1, 2024)
+* On December 1, 2024, **Joe Biden pardoned his son Hunter Biden** with an unusually broad 10-year retroactive sweep (Jan 1, 2014 to Dec 1, 2024)
 * Yet even this sweeping pardon covered only crimes **already committed** — not future crimes
 * One of the few firm conditions of presidential pardon: you cannot be pardoned for something you have not yet done
 * Craig: "Turretin is exactly on all fours with the American justice system" on this point